isovalent/ebpf-docs/docs/linux/helper-function/bpf_timer_start.md

 ## Definition

 <!-- [HELPER_FUNC_DEF] -->
 Set timer expiration N nanoseconds from the current time.
 The configured callback will be invoked in soft irq context on some cpu and will not repeat unless another bpf_timer_start() is made.
 In such case the next invocation can migrate to a different cpu.
 Since struct bpf_timer is a field inside map element the map owns the timer.
 The bpf_timer_set_callback() will increment refcnt of BPF program to make sure that callback_fn code stays valid.
 When user space reference to a map reaches zero all timers in a map are cancelled and corresponding program's refcnts are decremented.
 This is done to make sure that Ctrl-C of a user process doesn't leave any timers running.
 If map is pinned in bpffs the callback_fn can re-arm itself indefinitely. bpf_map_update/delete_elem() helpers and user space sys_bpf commands cancel and free the timer in the given map element.
 The map can contain timers that invoke callback_fn-s from different programs.
 The same callback_fn can serve different timers from different maps if key/value layout matches across maps.
 Every bpf_timer_set_callback() can have different callback_fn.

-`flags` can be one of:
+_flags_ can be one of:

-`BPF_F_TIMER_ABS`
+**BPF_F_TIMER_ABS**

-Start the timer in absolute expire value instead of the default relative one.
+&nbsp;&nbsp;&nbsp;&nbsp;Start the timer in absolute expire value instead of the default relative one.

-**Returns**
+&nbsp;&nbsp;&nbsp;&nbsp;

+### Returns

-0 on success.
-`-EINVAL` if `timer` was not initialized with bpf_timer_init() earlier or invalid `flags` are passed.
+0 on success. **-EINVAL** if _timer_ was not initialized with bpf_timer_init() earlier or invalid _flags_ are passed.

 `#!c static long (*bpf_timer_start)(struct bpf_timer *timer, __u64 nsecs, __u64 flags) = (void *) 171;`
 <!-- [/HELPER_FUNC_DEF] -->